snowplow/snowplow/3-etl/emr-etl-runner/README.md

 ## Deployment and configuration

-For detailed instructions on setting up EmrEtlRunner on your server, please see the [Deploying the EMR ETL Runner] [deploying-emr-etl-runner] guide on the SnowPlow Analytics wiki.
+For detailed instructions on installing, running and scheduling EmrEtlRunner on your server, please see the [Deploying the EMR ETL Runner] [deploying-emr-etl-runner] guide on the SnowPlow Analytics wiki.

 ## Contributing

-If you want to hack on EmrEtlRunner locally, first make sure that you have the following dependencies installed:

-1. **Git** - see the [Git Installation Guide] [git-install]
-2. **Ruby** - see the [Ruby Download Instructions] [ruby-install]
-3. **RubyGems** - see the [RubyGems Installation Instructions] [rubygems-install]
-4. **Nokogiri** - see the [Installing Nokogiri Guide] [nokogiri-install]
-5. **Bundler** - this is a one-liner: `gem install bundler`

-Now checkout the repository:

-    $ git clone git://github.com/snowplow/snowplow.git

-Next install the gem on your system:

-    $ cd snowplow/3-etl/emr-etl-runner
-    $ gem build snowplow-emr-etl-runner.gemspec
-    $ sudo gem install snowplow-emr-etl-runner-0.0.2.gem
-    $ bundle install

-Finally, test that the gem was installed successfully:

-    $ bundle exec snowplow-emr-etl-runner --version
-    snowplow-emr-etl-runner 0.0.2

-Note that the `bundle exec` command will only work when you are inside the `emr-etl-runner` folder.

-That's it!
-Next, head over to the [Deploying the EMR ETL Runner] [deploying-emr-etl-runner] guide for help on configuring and running your local copy of EmrEtlRunner.

-Happy hacking!
+We will be adding a guide to contributing soon.

 ## Credits and thanks